lenesk/sokolova.dk/10-useful-constructions-for-argumentation.md

-#10 useful constructions for argumentation
+# 10 useful constructions for argumentation and reference

-Angående noget = regarding something;
+### 1. angående noget = regarding something

-Angående min beslutning om at skifte job (=>remember inversion) synes jeg, at jeg kommer til at savne mine kolleger, men samtidig glæder jeg mig til at få nye kompetencer.
+> *Angående min beslutning om at skifte job* (=>remember inversion) *synes jeg, at jeg kommer til at savne mine kolleger, men samtidig glæder jeg mig til at få nye kompetencer.*= Regarding my decision to change job, I think I will miss my colleagues, but at the same time I am looking forward to gaining new skills

-Angående forslaget om, at universiteter skal indføre optagelsesprøver, synes jeg, at det er en effektiv løsning på at forebygge frafald.
+> *Angående forslaget om, at universiteter skal indføre optagelsesprøver, synes jeg, at det er en effektiv løsning på at forebygge frafald.* = Regarding the proposal that universities should introduce entrance exams, I think it is an effective solution to prevent dropouts.

-Når det kommer til noget/Når det kommer til, at … = when it comes to somehting/to the fact that ...
+### 2. når det kommer til noget/når det kommer til, at … = when it comes to somehting/to the fact that ...

-Når det kommer til samarebjde mellem ledelse og medarbejere, er det en af de vigtigste forhold, der spiller en role for de ansattes trivsel på arbejde.
+> *Når det kommer til samarebjde mellem ledelse og medarbejere, er det en af de vigtigste forhold, der spiller en role for de ansattes trivsel på arbejde.* = When it comes to cooperation between management and employees, it is one of the most important factors that play a role in employee well-being at work.

-Med hensyn til noget/Med hensnyt til, at … = As to something/As to the fact, that… Der er mange nyuddannede, der har det svært ved at finde deres første rigtige job efter en afsluttet uddannelse.
+### 3. med hensyn til noget/Med hensnyt til, at … = as to something/As to the fact, that ...
+> *Der er mange nyuddannede, der har det svært ved at finde deres første rigtige job efter en afsluttet uddannelse.* = There are many new graduates who find it difficult to find their first real job after completing their education.

-Ud fra min erfaring = From my experience
-Ud fra min erfaring er det meget svært at søge job som nyuddannet.

-5. At have betydning for noget = to have impact on something
+### 4. at have betydning for noget = to have impact on something

-Der er forskellige forhold, der har betydning for, hvad der er afgørende for ens jobmuligheder efter afsluttede studier.
+> *Der er forskellige forhold, der har betydning for, hvad der er afgørende for ens jobmuligheder efter afsluttede studier*. = There are different factors/conditions that have an impact on what is decisive for one's job opportunities after completing studies.

-Jeg er enig/uenig/delvis enig i noget/Jeg er enig/uenig/delvis enig i, at … = I agree on something/I agree on that …
+### 5. jeg er enig/uenig/delvis enig i noget/jeg er enig/uenig/delvis enig i, at ... = I agree on something/I agree on that ...

-Der er forskellige forhold udover selve uddannelsen, der kan have indflydelse på nyuddannedes jobmuligheder.
-Jeg er enig/uenig/devlist enig/helt uenig i, at sprogkundskaber er vigtige.
+> *Der er forskellige forhold udover selve uddannelsen, der kan have indflydelse på nyuddannedes jobmuligheder.
+Jeg er enig/uenig/devlist enig/helt uenig i, at sprogkundskaber er vigtige.* = There are various conditions besides the education itself that can have an influence on the job opportunities of new graduates.
+I agree/disagree/strongly agree/strongly disagree that language skills are important.

-At skyldes - be caused by; noget skyldes noget eller noget skyldes, at..
+### 6. at skyldes - be caused by; noget skyldes noget eller noget skyldes, at.. (s-ending in present tense and infinitive)

-De unges beslutning om at tage et sabbatår skyldes, at de måske ikke er sikre på, hvad de skal læse videre på universitetet.
+> *De unges beslutning om at tage et sabbatår skyldes, at de måske ikke er sikre på, hvad de skal læse videre på universitetet.* = The young people's decision to take a sabbatical is because they may not be sure what they should study at university.

-Udviklingen/Tendencen, som faktainformationen viser, kan eventuelt skyldes de følgende årsager.
+> *Udviklingen/Tendencen, som diagrammet viser, kan eventuelt skyldes de følgende årsager.* = The development/Trend shown by the chart may possibly be due to the following reasons.

-Det kommer an på  = It depends on …
+### 7. det kommer an på noget/der kommer at på, om/hvorvidt (=whetehr)/hvor/hvornår/...  = it depends on something/it depends on whether/where/when ...

-Man kan diskutere, i hvor høj grad personlighed er en vigtigere faktor end faglighed.
-Efter min mening kommer det an på en konkret situation, og det kommer især an på, hvilket område eller fag man søger job i.
+> *Man kan diskutere, i hvor høj grad personlighed er en vigtigere faktor end faglighed.
+Efter min mening kommer det an på en konkret situation, og det kommer især an på, hvilket område eller fag man søger job i.* = One can debate the extent to which personality is a more important factor than professionalism.
+In my opinion, it depends on a specific situation, and it especially depends on which field or subject you are looking for a job in.

-Hvorvidt  = whether/if (alternative/hesitation)
+### 8. hvorvidt  = whether/if (alternative/hesitation)
-To avoid writing two times ‘om’, use ‘hvorvidt’ in the subordinate clause in the meaning ‘if/whether’.
+To avoid writing two times ‘om’, as after 'spørge' use ‘hvorvidt’ in the subordinate clause in the meaning ‘if/whether’.
 Do not use ‘hvis’, if is only conditional in Danish, unlike in Danish.

-Jeg spørger, om (if/whether) det er en god ide.
+> *Jeg spørger, om (=if/whether) det er en god ide.* = You ask me, whether/if it is a good idea.

-Du spørger i din email om (about), hvorvidt (=if/whether)) det er en godt ide.
-Du beder mig/har bedt om at fortælle dig, hvad jeg gjorde for at lære dansk.
+> *Du spørger i din email om (about), hvorvidt (=if/whether)) det er en godt ide.* = You ask me in your mail about, whether/if it is a good idea.

-En årsgag, mange årsage til noget/til, at…
+### 9. en årsgag, mange årsage til noget/til, at ... - a reason, mane reasons for something/for the fact that...

-Der kan muligvis være flere årsager til udvklingen/tendensen/situationen/forskellen/forskelle, som diagrammet viser.
+> *Der kan muligvis være flere årsager til udvklingen/tendensen/situationen/forskellen/forskelle, som diagrammet viser.* = There may be several reasons for the development/trend/situation/difference/differences shown in the chart.
-Der kan være flere årsager til, at der er sket et fald/en stigning i antallet af trafikulykker.
+> *Der kan være flere årsager til, at der er sket et fald/en stigning i antallet af trafikulykker.* = There may be several reasons why there has been a fall/increase in the number of traffic accidents.
-Der findes muligvis flere årsager/en række årsager til forskellen i stressniveau blandt på tværs af forskellige aldersgrupper.
+> *Der findes muligvis flere årsager/en række årsager til forskellen i stressniveau blandt på tværs af forskellige aldersgrupper.* = There may be several reasons/a number of reasons for the difference in stress level among across different age groups.
-Denne udvikling kan være forårsaget af flere mulige faktorer.
-En anden forklaring kan være, at ...
-Endnu en årsag kan være, at ...
+> *Endnu en årsag kan være, at ...* = Another reason could be that ...
-Endelig kan det skyldes, at ...
+> *Endelig kan det skyldes, at ...* = Finally, it an be caused by the fact, that ...

-På den ene side - På den anden side
+### 10. på den ene side = on the one side - på den anden side = on the another side; til gengæld = on the contrary (only in the compensatory meaning)

-På den ene side - Til gengæld
-På den anden side kan det være lidt hårdt for dig at at bo et nyt sted uden familie eller venner i nærheden af, og lønnen er heller ikke særlig høj.
-Til gengæld er priser i Tyskland heller ikke så høje som i Danmark, så du kan bruge dine opsparinger i længere tid.
+> *På den anden side kan det være lidt hårdt for dig at at bo et nyt sted uden familie eller venner i nærheden af, og lønnen er heller ikke særlig høj.
+Til gengæld/På den anden side er priser i Tyskland heller ikke så høje som i Danmark, så du kan bruge dine opsparinger i længere tid.* = On the other hand, living in a new place without family or friends nearby can be a little hard for you, and the salary is not very high either.
+On the other hand/On the other hand, prices in Germany are also not as high as in Denmark, so you can use your savings for a longer time.

+Do you have questions, comments or suggestions - email to [elena@sokolova.dk](mailto:elena@sokolova.dk).

+   <script async data-uid="135a810818" src="https://fantastic-artisan-8379.ck.page/135a810818/index.js"></script>